awasthigaurav/awasthigaurav.github.io/_pages/about.md

   - Served as a Teaching Assistant for the freshman BB101 - Biology course at IIT Bombay

 ## Hobbies and other interests:
+I've been shifting places since childhood, am always up for travel, and you can count me in for any long walks or bicycle rides :)

 I'm fairly into sports -- I enjoy swimming, the occasional round of golf, and also play some badminton.

-I've been shifting places since childhood, am always up for travel, and you can count me in for any long walks or bicycle rides!
+I'm trying to learn new languages, and seem to have made some progress with Spanish -- hit me up if you ever want a practice buddy!

 I love music, particularly '90s rock; U2 are personal favourites.
 I'm also a big fan of the Star Wars and Disney-Pixar movies. *Yes Minister* and *Yes Prime Minister* remain my favourite TV shows to date.